The PROSPECT Reactor Antineutrino Experiment: Detector monitoring and control

 Each PMT channel has an independent high voltage (HV) bias supply allowing the gain of all tubes to be set to $5\times 10^5$.
-Sixteen channel HV modules (ISEG EH161030n)~\cite{ISEG} are housed in MPOD crates by Weiner~\cite{MPOD}.
+Sixteen channel ISEG HV modules\footnote{ISEG EH161030n https://iseg-hv.com/files/media/isegXdatasheetXEHSXenX21.pdf} are housed in MPOD crates from Weiner~\footnote{www.wiener-d.com/sc/power-supplies/mpod--lvhv/mpod-crate.html}.
 A total of twenty ISEG modules are in two crates.
-HV control and logging is via custom software that uses an SMNP interface over a local DAQ network.
-Current and voltage are logged.
+HV control and logging is via custom software over a local DAQ network.
+Current and voltage values are logged.

-\subsection{Nitrogen Cover Gas System}
+\subsection{Nitrogen cover gas system}

 To prevent oxygen from dissolving into the liquid scintillator and quenching the scintillation light, PROSPECT replaces the air in the volume above the liquid with pure nitrogen gas boil-off from a liquid nitrogen dewar.
 The amount of nitrogen going into the detector is set by a mass flow controller with a range of zero to one standard liter per minute.
 The nitrogen flow rate out of the detector is also monitored by a mass flow meter, followed by an oil filled bubbler.
 The bubbler ensures that if the flow stops for some reason, outside air cannot flow back into the detector.